CAUT Policy Statement

 Where an academic staff member and a student are in a close personal relationship such that there is, or may be perceived to be, a conflict of interest, or inappropriate bias, the staff member should decline or terminate a supervisory or evaluative role with respect to the student in question, and, when necessary, make appropriate alternative arrangements for the supervision and/or evaluation of that student's work.

-When acting as referees, academic staff members should strive to be fair and impartial.
-They may refer to a student's character where this is relevant.
+When acting as referees, academic staff should be fair and impartial.

 Academic Staff as Scholars